 - Jacket layer: Usually a jacket or a light coat

-- Outer layer: The last layer that usually is a shell, blocks wind and water
+- Outer layer: The last layer usually is a shell, blocks wind and water

 I could do a whole different post just on hunting clothing, so I’ll stick with some of the basic clothing items instead and some of my favorites.
 Hunting outfits usually include the following: